V-Gear TalkCam LiveShow driver for Mac OS X(Ver.1.01)

 To get the AMVG1-010-061 driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for AMVG1-010-061.
+Tech Tip: If you are having trouble deciding which is the right driver, try the V-Gear Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 Once you have downloaded your new driver, you'll need to install it.
 In Windows, use a built-in utility called Device Manager, which allows you to see all of the devices recognized by your system, and the drivers associated with them.